vipzhicheng/logseq-plugin-mark-map/README.md

 - Tested on Logseq `v0.6.5`.

 ## Shortcuts

+There are so many shortcuts for each action.

+### Markmap related

 - `space`: fit window in center in case you move or zoom it.
 - `0`: hide all except the central one.